diegoherranz/pic-longest-path-calculator/README.md

 ---------------------------------------------

 ### Loops
-You can notice [...] if python says "maximum recursion depth exceeded".
+You can notice there is a problem with a loop if python complains with "maximum recursion depth exceeded".
+This can happen with diferent types of loops:

 * Undefined loops